 Emulation has become a double-edged sword for the gaming industry.
 On the one hand, it has allowed players to experience both classic and new games on different hardware systems.
-On the other, it has become a concern for game developers resulting in lost revenue.
+On the other, it has become a concern for game cybersecurity, resulting in lost revenue for developers and publishers.
 Game developers must find a way to protect their video games from emulation to have complete control over their content.

 Let’s take a closer look at how it works and how it can negatively affect your game development business.